cogu/autosar/doc/tutorial.rst

       </TOP-LEVEL-PACKAGES>
    </AUTOSAR>

-Finally we add the lines that creates our enumeration types (InactiveActive_T, OnOff_T).
+Finally, we add the lines that creates our enumeration types (InactiveActive_T, OnOff_T).
 We also replace our print to a file save to a new file called 'DataTypes.arxml'

 .. code-block:: python